Residents and Fellows

 While working to accommodate your schedule, both with flexible hours and digital availability, we will help you address the financial strategies most impactful to you during training and transitional years.

 Together we can help navigate topics and strategies such as occupation-specific disability income insurance, student loan repayment and forgiveness, retirement planning, life insurance, asset protection, and risk management.
 These elements of your financial plan elements are too important to overlook, but often too complex to address without professional financial guidance.

 By simplifying these topics, we help you to take control of your financial life and get your focus back on what's most important to you.
 Whether you're looking for comprehensive advice or more simple guidance towards specific financial solutions, let us help you take that next step with confidence.

 As veteran members of the medical community, you've seen how the care you provide reaches far beyond individual patients, extending to families, and even future generations.
 When approaching one's financial health, the EWS team proceeds with the same level of care and commitment to long-term positive impact.

 We understand that getting where you are today has been extremely difficult.
 We will help you make the most of the opportunities you have earned for yourself in the career of medicine.
 We'll add clarity and act as your advocate to you as you navigate the different financial decisions in your life.

 Topics and strategies such as risk management, cash flow planning, asset protection, wealth management, estate planning, retirement planning, insurance planning, tax reduction strategies, and children’s education planning are all important to address so that you know you’ve done the most for your financial health.

-Whether medicine is a labor of love for you, or not, everyone must hang up the proverbial white coat.
-Our job is to help make sure you get through your career, life goals, and your retirement, feeling prepared, fulfilled and confident about every financial decesion you make.
+Whether medicine is a labor of love, or not, everyone must hang up the proverbial white coat.
+Our job is to help make sure you get through your career, life goals, and your retirement, feeling prepared, fulfilled, and confident about every financial decision you make.